 Join us for this microscopic look at plant fingerprints.

 Private workshops can be booked for groups (subject to availability).
 The minimum group size is 25 and the maximum is 50.
 To book your private event, please email our programs team or call 888-582-4253 ext.
 229.

-Jennifer Hall Rivera: Dr. Jennifer Rivera Ed.D. is the Education Specialist for Answers in Genesis and the Creation Museum.
+Dr. Jennifer Hall Rivera: Dr. Jennifer Rivera Ed.D. is the Education Content Administrator for Answers in Genesis and the Creation Museum.